AnthonyThomahawk/E-Shop/README.md

 ``
 sudo -u postgres psql
 ``<br>
-Then, you must create a database called "eshop" : <br>
+Then, you must create a database for the application, name it whatever you like, for this example we will use "eshop" : <br>
 ``
 CREATE DATABASE eshop;
 ``<br>
 <br>
-After you create the database, edit the config.json file found in the <strong>E-Shop/server/</strong> folder to include the credentials to your database server, aswell as the database name ("eshop").
-<br> If you cloned this repo and have the default file, change user from "yourusername" to "postgres" and password from "yourpassword" to the one you entered when setting up PostgreSQL.
+After you create the database and the user, you must substitute the database name, database username, and database password, aswell as the secret key for the encryption of credentials in the file "SetupDBvars.sh" found in "/Eshop/server", so the server can access these variables.
 ## Step 3.
 Running server & client
 ### Running the server
+Before running the server, set up the database vars from the previous step using the script "SetupDBvars.sh" : <br>
+``
+source SetupDBvars.sh
+``<br>
 To run the server, go to the E-Shop/server/ directory and type:<br>
 For arch-based distros : <br>
 ``